 Australian underwater photographer Jasmine Carey spends southern winter with humpbacks breeding in the tropical waters of Tonga.
 In the northern winter, she captures orcas feeding in the Norwegian fjords.
-In 2020, she won the prestigious Hamdan International Photography award with her image of a sleeping humpback whale and its two-week-old calf.
+She won the prestigious Hamdan International Photography award in 2020 with her image of a sleeping humpback whale and its two-week-old calf.

 In celebration of World Oceans Week (8 to 12 June), Jasmine shares her experiences and fascination with the world of whales.

 “The first time I swam with a whale, it was raining in Vava’u off White Patch in Tongo.
-The turquoise blue water was a light powdery milky blue due to the white limestone runoff from the cliffs.
-The water was still, and the raindrops were making beautiful forever enlarging ripples on the surface.
+The water was a light powdery milky blue due to the white limestone runoff from the cliffs.
+It was still, and the raindrops were making beautiful forever enlarging ripples on the surface.
 Have you ever listened to the pitter-patter of rainfall on the oceans’ surface?
 It’s so utterly soothing.

 “This past year has ingrained into me how much I love and am passionate about the natural world.
 It has made me more determined to be a positive voice and advocate for the ocean and the planet.” – Jasmine Carey

 The humpback whale hovered with such mastery, acknowledging that we were there.
 It came so close and was incredibly aware of its space and was in total control over its presence.
 That was also the first time I witnessed a whale reverse.
 Just as this whale came up to us with no hint of water movement, it incredibly slowly dipped back down and swam to the side to take its breath.
 The time went unaccounted for, but every detail is still alive in my soul.
 I can recall every moment, every sensation.
 Today I call these “pinch me – experiences” unicorn moments.